krisnova/bashernetes/README.md

 ## The Kubelet

-A bash script that runs `docker run`... well..
+A bash script that runs `docker run`... well...